EduardoZepeda/coffee-bytes-hugo/content/posts/comandos-de-gnu-linux-que-deberias-conocer-2/index.en.md

 authors:
 - Eduardo Zepeda
+url: "/en/linux-commands-you-should-know-part-two/"
 ---

 This is the second part of the list of basic GNU/Linux terminal commands.
 If you want to see the commands from the previous post please [enter the first part here](/en/basic-linux-commands-you-should-know/).
-I also have a [third part of GNU/Linux commands available](/en/linux-commands-you-should-know-part-two/).
+I also have a [third part of GNU/Linux commands available](/en/linux-commands-you-should-know-part-three/).

 Let's start with the uname command, to put ourselves in the context of the operating system we are working with.